-Setting an Example: Five Ways to Embrace Being a Vivacious Mom
+Setting an Example: Six Ways to Embrace Being a Vivacious Mom

-She does many things that I admire.
-She allows herself the nurture her creativity, forgives herself often, chooses fun whenever possible, mindfully reconsiders the mother she wants to be, and recognizes that now is her time, too.
+I admire her for many things.
+Along with caring tenderly and compassionately for those who need her, she allows herself to nurture her creativity, forgives herself often, chooses fun (!) whenever possible, mindfully reconsiders her role as a mother, and recognizes that now is her time, too.

-Her success as a mom isn’t solely based on how well her children perform in school or sports.
-Instead, she focuses on if they are thriving, happy, and seeing the world through shining eyes.
-And she acts from a place of self-reverence.
+Her success as a mom isn’t based on how well her children perform in school or sports.
+Instead, she focuses on whether they are thriving, happy, and seeing the world through shining eyes.
+She acts from a place of self-reverence.

-Her best strategy is to keep herself happy and thriving, too.
+Her best strategy is to know herself deeply and keep herself happy and thriving alongside her children.

-So, let’s take a closer look at some reminders to set you along this path:
+So, if you are also seeking a reframe on motherhood, here is a closer look at some reminders and tips to set you along this path:

 1. Remember, this is your time, too.
 Set an example that you matter!